 Serving the international community at Tufts since the 1950s, the International Center (I-Center) facilitates college-wide intercultural exchange.
 The I-Center staff works to raise intercultural awareness, to increase knowledge of immigration laws affecting the Tufts international community, and to advocate a campus climate that respects cultural differences.

 Our international community at Tufts is active, diverse and friendly, with a large Tufts International Club (I-Club) complementing many smaller groups.
 Tufts students create community and support each other through cultural clubs such as the African Student Organisation, Association of Latin American Students, Brazilian Student Association (BRASA), Chinese Students Association, and Russian and Slavic Student Association.
 You can see the full list of student organizations here.

 To welcome new international students to campus, Tufts hosts an Global Orientation (GO).
 First-year students from around the world converge before any other first-years get to campus, giving them time to adjust not only to a new campus, but also to life in a new country.
 Learn More.

 The PASSPORT Program matches local volunteer mentors including alumni, faculty and staff in the Tufts community with incoming international students for conversation, community building and friendship.
 The program has been designed to support international undergraduate students who receive financial aid to help them settle into life at Tufts and in the US during their first year on campus.
 Participating students come from a variety of countries around the world.

-Global Tufts Week is a week-long series of activities and events across all of Tufts’ schools and centers, designed to showcase the breadth and depth of global engagement by faculty, students and staff in education, research and policy and civic engagement work while celebrating Tufts' commitment to global engagement, international exchange and global learning.
+Global Tufts Month is a month-long series of activities and events across all of Tufts’ schools and centers, designed to showcase the breadth and depth of global engagement by faculty, students and staff in education, research and policy and civic engagement work while celebrating Tufts' commitment to global engagement, international exchange and global learning.